-Note: Don't use it with the default member-ordering rule!
+Don't use this rule with the default member-ordering rule!

 Enforces extended member ordering.

 The value for the